 Now that all of you want to put a 6 speed into your MB5 , we need to look at the sprocket gearing.
-We all know that MB5’s don’t make a lot of horsepower, so gearing may be critical, especially if your MB5 is not very modified.
+We all know that MB5’s don’t make a lot of horsepower, so gearing needs proper attention.

-Here are the gear ratios for the 2 motorcycles.
+Here are the transmission gear ratios for the 2 motorcycles.

 1st 3.083 2.500

 4th 1.130 1.130

 Original MB5 sprockets are 13 tooth front & 43 tooth rear.

 Seeing as how those of you who are doing this modification most likely have other modifications that add horsepower, the original gearing may not be too bad, as you can see that you get a geared down 6th gear, as compared to the original 5th gear.
 Even dropping a tooth on the front sprocket will still result in a lower ratio in 6th as compared to the original 5th, so a 12/43 may not be a bad option either.

 If you did this mod to a mostly stock MB5, you would need to lower the ratio on your sprockets, as the 6th gear would be taller than the original 5th.
 Now you could leave it and 6th would result in more mpg, but probably not have much pulling power.
 So if you wanted a similar to original top gear, you would want approx. 11/43 sprockets.

 The CR80 (1980-82) clutch that is the same as the MB5, except the CR80 has 1 more plate.
 When you create more horsepower with a MB5, you could upgrade the clutch with the CR80 clutch.